 their homes, real estate transactions in the state of Florida can be extremely

 complicated if you aren’t familiar with the process or this area of law.

-If you are considering selling your home, then you need to consider the
+If you are selling your home, our St. Petersburg attorneys offer the following

 Mandatory Real Estate Disclosures

 If you are selling property in Florida, then you must disclose any facts

 or conditions about the property that can have a substantial impact on

 its value or desirability.
 Sellers in Florida must disclose dangers linked

 to radon gas and information about any mandatory membership and monthly